anshul-goyal-t/JTU-2K22-goyal.anshul/README.md

 Make a new branch on this repository named jtu-2k22-<ad_username>, fix as many best practices violations as you can find and make a PR, and assign kushal-ti as the reviewer.

 If you don't know anyhting about django-rest-framework don't worry.
 You don't have to run the project or make any changes that requires knowledge intimate knowledge or django-rest-framework

+# Setup-
+clone the repo and cd to the location
+Then build and run the docker container
+It will also install the requirements present in requirements.txt